mitra42/frugal-iot/README.md

 Open a browser to http://naturalinnovation:8080
 - note this will move to a https address with its own domain name

-NOTE For now - index.html is hard coded to only worth with the "Lotus Ponds" project, I expect this to change very soon.
+NOTE For now - index.html is hard coded to only work with the "Lotus Ponds" project, I expect this to change very soon.
 See [issue #63](https://github.com/mitra42/frugal-iot/issues/63)

+#### Other languages
+At the moment (Nov2024) - see [issue #42](https://github.com/mitra42/frugal-iot/issues/42), language support is being added.

+You can define `#define LANGUAGE_DEFAULT "de"` in `_local.h` to default to German.
+And you can add `#define LANGUAGE_DE` to `_local.h` to *only* compile German (saving program space) You can add multiple lines to compile multiple languages.

+To only compile one language (which saves memory) go into Arduino/libraries/ESP-WiFiSettings/WiFiSettings_strings.h and add one or more lines at the top like `#define LANGUAGE_DE`.

+Unfortunately we haven't found a way to control the library compilation from the `_local.h` file.

 ### Server development